lebrancconvas/lebrancconvas/README.md

 I'm studying in the major of Computer Science.
 But I'm still Self-Taught Developer
 because some topics I can't learn from College but from experience.

-I'm interested in Web Development, Web Scraping & Automation, Game Development, and Data Science.
+I'm interested in Computer Science and many fields such as Video Content, Visual Art, Sound Design & Composing, Japanese / Korean Language, ETC.

 I use Github as Version Management, Project Source Codes and any resources Storage, and Software Developer Social Platform.